pjdeori/React-Native-Guide/README.md

 *Repeat Steps 1 to 7 if installation fails due to 'Connection Reset'*

 ## Wireless ADB
-### Requirements
+Requirements:
 - Android 11 or higher
-- Phone and computer on the same Wi-Fi network
+- Devices on the same Wi-Fi network

 ### Enable Developer Options
 1. Open `Settings`